kausthubh-coder/shru/docs/troubleshooting.md

 });
 ```

-- Also check:
+- Also check: playbackRate = 1.0; output device set to default; Stop → Start to reset session.
-  - Audio element playbackRate remains 1.0.
-  - Output device selection (switch to Default to clear bad sink).
-  - Stop → Start the agent to force a new session; ensure `session.updated` appears before first response.